Circulation | Library Policies

 Carroll University students, faculty and staff

-Currently enrolled Carroll students, along with faculty and staff, may borrow materials using their PiONEer Card.
-Students are expected to carry their IDs at all times and to keep their PiONEer Card until they graduate or leave the university.
-Students are required to present their PiONEer Card when requested by a university employee.
+Currently enrolled Carroll students, along with faculty and staff, may borrow materials using their Pioneer Card.
+Students are expected to carry their IDs at all times and to keep their Pioneer Card until they graduate or leave the university.
+Students are required to present their Pier Card when requested by a university employee.

 Members of the community may borrow materials by purchasing a Community Patron Card issued by the library.
 A non-refundable fee of $25.00 is charged for the card and covers 12 months from the date of purchase.
 A valid state-issued photo ID is required when purchasing the card.
 Members of the clergy and faith-based leaders of Waukesha County may have the $25.00 fee waived when showing their business card.
 The Community Patron Card allows for the check out of books, CDs, and DVDs only.
 5 items may be checked out at one time.
 The Community Patron Card must be presented to check out items.
 No interlibrary loan privileges are provided.
 Community patrons cannot check out reserve materials, cannot access online databases, or computers.
 All community patrons are responsible for payment of fines associated with late, lost, or damaged items.

 We are happy to offer library checkout privileges to our alumni with a valid Carroll ID.
 If you don't have a current alumni card, please contact or visit the Campus Center Information Desk to obtain one.
 Once the office verifies your alumni status, a Pioneer Card will be printed for you.

 Your alumni card will be valid at the library for a period of one year from the date it was issued.
 At the end of the one year period, you may re-instate your alumni card providing there are no monetary obligations to the library.
 Alumni can check out books, CDs, DVDs--up to 10 items at a time.
 You must have your Alumni card at the time of check-out.
 Alumni cannot check out reserve items and do not have access to library databases or computer access.

 Online Databases from State of Wisconsin